-- during school hours; - at school or on school property at any time whether or not school is in session; - off school grounds at any school activity, function or event and while traveling to and from such events; - on vehicles provided for student transportation by the school system; - on system school buses and at school bus stops.
+- during school hours; - at school or on school property at any time (in session or not); - off school grounds at any school function or event (to include travel to and from) - on vehicles provided for student transportation by the school system and bus stops

-Also, students may be disciplined for conduct off campus which could result in the student being criminally charged with a felony and which makes the student's continued presence at school a potential danger to persons or property at the school or which disrupts the educational process.
+Students may also be disciplined for conduct off campus which could result in criminal charges with a felony and which makes the student's continued presence at school a potential danger to persons or property at the school or which disrupts the educational process.

-Parents are encouraged to become familiar with the Code of Conduct and to be supportive of it in their daily communication with their children and others in the community.
+Parents are encouraged to review the Code of Conduct with their child/children and to be supportive of it in their daily communication with their child/children and others in the community.
 Consistent with Georgia law and the mandate of the Georgia General Assembly, all parents/guardians are encouraged to inform their children of the consequences, including potential criminal penalties, of underage sexual conduct and crimes for which a minor can be charged as an adult.

-For detailed information regarding the RCSS Code of Student Conduct and Discipline, please visit www.rcboe.org.
+For detailed information regarding the RCSS Code of Student Conduct and Discipline.